dudeperf3ct/dudeperf3ct.github.io/_posts/2018-12-23-Magic-of-Style-Transfer.md

 -sample_style_transfer

 So, from above example, we see that content of content image(left one) is present in combined image(right one).
 We also see the styles and textures from style image(middle one) to be present in combined image. *Isn't it amazing?*

+Now, the question appears how can we extract only content from content image and styles and textures from style image?